MrKami04/Data-Science-projects/README.md

 # Data-Science-projects
-this repo about data science projects
+This repo about data science projects

+### project one : on AirBnB company .
+Airbnb is Air Bed & Breakfast.